SkafteNicki/dtu_mlops/s7_deployment/apis.md

     ```

 8. The `get` method is the most useful method because it allows us to get data from the server.
 However, as stated in
-    the beginning multiple request methods exist, for example the POST method for sending data to the server.
+    the beginning multiple request methods exist, for example, the POST method for sending data to the server.
 Try
     executing:

     ```python